Skip to main content

 Attica Locke

-Attica Locke’s latest novel, HEAVEN, MY HOME, is the sequel to the Edgar Award-winning BLUEBIRD, BLUEBIRD.
-Her third novel, PLEASANTVILLE, was the winner of the Harper Lee Prize for Legal Fiction and was also longlisted for the Bailey’s Prize for Women’s Fiction.
-THE CUTTING SEASON was the winner of the Ernest Gaines Award for Literary Excellence.
-Her first novel, BLACK WATER RISING, was nominated for an Edgar Award, an NAACP Image Award, as well as a Los Angeles Times Book Prize, and was shortlisted for the Women’s Prize for Fiction.
+Attica Locke is a New York Times bestselling author whose sixth novel, GUIDE ME HOME, is the finale to her Edgar Award-winning Highway 59 trilogy, which also includes BLUEBIRD, BLUEBIRD and HEAVEN, MY HOME.
+She is also the author of PLEASANTVILLE, winner of the Harper Lee Prize for Legal Fiction and longlisted for the Bailey’s Prize for Women’s Fiction; THE CUTTING SEASON, winner of the Ernest Gaines Award for Literary Excellence; and her debut, BLACK WATER RISING, which was nominated for an Edgar Award and an NAACP Image Award, as well as a Los Angeles Times Book Prize, and was shortlisted for the Women’s Prize for Fiction.

 Attica Locke